 - Skiing in Lech – The Darling Slopes of Austria

 My trip to the Bregenzerwald was a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
-I visited various destinations across the country (from my home base of Vienna) over a period of 12 months, showcasing a variety of regions and activities.
+I visited various destinations across the country (from my home base of Vienna) for 12 months, showcasing a variety of regions and activities.
 Follow #YearInAustria for all the stories through the seasons.